 It’s the philosophy that the Israeli Defense Forces adopted.
 A lot of women in Israel do Krav Maga and I like that it’s very inclusive of women.
 You do a lot of boxing, striking, but ultimately it’s self-defense.
 It’s not like taking karate where you have a pressure point: it grows and changes as scenarios change.

 I was completely uncoordinated when I started, but as I picked up on the little things and movements I became a lot more coordinated, more toned.
 I felt stronger and fitter and my reaction time increased.
 It has also had a wider impact on me: I’m a lot calmer now in life when something doesn’t go right.
 I just take a second to think: ‘Okay, this is what I need to do.’
 I have a better understanding of what I’m capable of.

 It’s good to be pushing through the physical difficulty of doing something like hitting or striking, or being aggressive, which isn’t a natural thing for a lot of women.
-Channelling that aggression and using it constructively is important.
+Channeling that aggression and using it constructively is important.
 You don’t go in there with the intent of hurting others.
 There’s no ego in the gym.
 There were a lot of men in classes so it was rewarding to be one of the very few females who got to a higher level.

 I know I’m small and I’m petite but it never comes down to just size.
 It’s not just about physicality but de-escalation.
-[Sydney’s] Krav Maga Defence Institute runs classes called She Fights Back for women only and it teaches skills for the workforce or on the street.
+[Sydney’s] Krav Maga Defense Institute runs classes called She Fights Back for women only and it teaches skills for the workforce or on the street.
 It’s having the confidence to tell people that you’re not comfortable and raising your voice so they understand.
 I like that it’s very inclusive of women.
 I would say to women, don’t be afraid to do it.
 It’s not a boy’s club and it’s not about being big and strong.
 You learn to use what you have.